 On July 2, 1937, Amelia Earhart took off on what was to be her last flight.
-At 8:43 a.m she sent her her last known transmission, "We are on the line 157 337.
+At 8:43 a.m she sent her last known transmission, "We are on the line 157 337.
 We will repeat this message.
 We will repeat this on 6210 kilocycles.
 Wait."

-Formerly known as Gardner Island, Nikumaroro, part of the Phoenix Islands in the western Pacific Ocean, may in fact be the final resting place of the aviation pioneers Amelia Earhart and Fred Noonan.
+Formerly known as Gardner Island, Nikumaroro, part of the Phoenix Islands in the western Pacific Ocean, may, in fact, be the final resting place of the aviation pioneers Amelia Earhart and Fred Noonan.

 For many years the prominent theory was that the plane ran out of gas and crashed into the ocean.
-As Thomas Crouch, the Senior Curator of the National Air and Space Museum, put it, the Earhart/Noonan Electra is "18,000 ft. down."
+As Thomas Crouch, the Senior Curator of the National Air and Space Museum put it, the Earhart/Noonan Electra is "18,000 ft. down."
 However, recently a rival theory has emerged: that Amelia Earhart and Fred Noonan may have managed to crash-land their plane on Nikumaroro Island and may have survived there for as much as a few months after their disappearance in July.

 Beginning in 1988 four expeditions have been sent to the island by The International Group for Historic Aircraft Recovery, or TIGHAR.